jekymin8232/vitalguardai-com/README.md

 **Oh, you like British food?
 Great—it's free.
 We'll happily serve you nothing but British food for the rest of your life.**

+To be honest, British food is the best.
+After all, nothing tastes better than a free meal.

 ⭐ One Star — A very good restaurant in its category.

 ⭐⭐ Two Stars — Excellent cooking, worth a detour.